African Cats: Music video

 The song's music video was shot in Burbank, California.
 The video places Jordin in a surreal world of sparkling butterflies and magic waterfalls, as she sings about eternal love.
 Viewers also get to see footage from the film, including scenes involving lion and cheetah cubs.
 The video premiered on Disney Channel on April 2, 2011 during The Suite Life Movie and played at the end credits of the film.

 Reception

 Box office

 The film earned $3.3 million on its opening day, which was just short of Earths $4.1 million start and was the third-highest grossing opening day for a documentary film.
-However, Friday accounted for 55% of its opening weekend, as it set the record for the highest Friday percentage share for a movie, and grossed just over $6 million for its opening weekend, ranking in sixth place with a per-theater average of $4,921 from 1,220 theaters.
+However, Friday accounted for 55% of its opening weekend, as it set the record for the highest Friday percentage share for a film, and grossed just over $6 million for its opening weekend, ranking in sixth place with a per-theater average of $4,921 from 1,220 theaters.
 The opening was the same as Disneynature's previous film, Oceans.
 The film's worldwide gross was $30,857,747.